odf/ceci-core/README.md

 Client code that uses go blocks still needs to run on an engine that supports generators or be precompiled into ES5-compliant code, for example with [browserify](https://github.com/substack/node-browserify) and the [regeneratorify](https://github.com/amiorin/regeneratorify) plugin.

-When running on a JS engine that supports generators directly, such as NodeJS 0.11.x, use the following line instead:
+When running on a JS engine that supports generators directly, such as NodeJS 0.11.x with the `--harmony` option, use the following line instead:

 ```javascript
 var cc = require('ceci-core/es6');